HazardServices/IOC_Focal_Points/localization.rst

 Overrides
 ----------

-In Hazard Services, there are various kinds of Overrides to files.
+In Hazard Services, there are various kinds of Overrides to files:

-#.
-Incremental Override: Some files consist of simple Python dictionaries or lists and are overridden by a process we call “incremental” override.
+  * Incremental Override: Some files consist of simple Python dictionaries or lists and are overridden by a process we call “incremental” override.
 Examples of these files are the Settings files (e.g. Hydrology_All.py) and HazardTypes.py.
 Although you will see examples of overriding files, a complete set of documentation for “incremental override” of Hazard Services configuration files can be found in the Incremental Override for Configuration Data document.

-#.
-Class-based Override: Other files contain Python classes and their overrides are “class-based”.
+  * Class-based Override: Other files contain Python classes and their overrides are “class-based”.
 A “skeleton” class is defined in the override file and the user adds selected Python methods from the class to “override” or add to the original methods.
 Overriding of these files is similar to the GFE and is covered in that training.

-#.
-XML Override: Some configuration files (e.g. Alerts) are “xml” format and are overridden as other “xml” files in AWIPS 2.
+  * XML Override: Some configuration files (e.g. Alerts) are “xml” format and are overridden as other “xml” files in AWIPS 2.

-Python Method Override: Some files consist of only Python methods e.g. Megawidget Side Effects.
+  * Python Method Override: Some files consist of only Python methods e.g. Megawidget Side Effects.
 To override these files, you must copy the entire method into your override file.

 There may be times when the more conventional non-incremental override behavior is desired even though the file is subject to incremental override.
 This is very simple to achieve with a single extra entry placed at the very beginning of the override file content; the form of this entry depends on whether the file is a dictionary or list at the top level.
-For a dictionary this extra entry is "_override_replace_" : True,  ; for a list it is "_override_replace_",  .
+For a dictionary this extra entry is **"_override_replace_" : True**,  ; for a list it is **"_override_replace_"**,  .
 Then the content that follows can be a complete copy of the base, modified in whatever way is desired.

 The Localization Perspective under the Hazard Services tab (or in directories under ...utility/common_static/base/hazardServices/) contains the baseline and localization files for Hazard Services.
 You will find the following tabs in alphabetical order.
 They are listed here in logical groupings: